xrd/BuildingToolsWithGithubBook/support/jekyll-parser/_posts/2002-05-26-water-festival-in-bangkok.md

 slightly smaller.
 Both have lived here for many years.
 They had already collected several weapons, the principle one reminded me of a WW II flame thrower.
 Mark had arranged for this weapon of destruction.
-It contained a 5- gallon container, which he could strap to his back like a backpack with a hose leading to a pump tube and nozzle.
+It contained a 5

+allon container, which he could strap to his back like a backpack with a hose leading to a pump tube and nozzle.
 With one quick pumping motion Mark could send a large stream of water spewing onto a target thirty feet away.